silverjac909/FloppyBit/README.md

 It uses a txt file to emulate a database.
   **This is currently not working...*
   **So to test it out.
 Use test, test to login and play.**

+  ** Also acts weird on monitors higher than 60hz, this is a bug and will be fixed. **

 ## Skills Learned/leveraged
 * HTML